mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 : MY-FUN
 ```

 The REPL responds with `MY-FUN`.
 This is the returned symbol from the function definition that was added to the package.
 When we now want to execute the function we write: `(my-fun)`.
 When the reader reads "my-fun", it uses `INTERN` to either create or retrieve the symbol (`INTERN` retrieves the symbol if it already exists).
-It is retrieved if previously the function was defined with `DEFUN` which also creates a symbol with an attached function object.
+It is retrieved if previously the function was defined with `DEFUN` which implicitly, through the reader, creates the symbol and 'attaches' a function object to it.
 The attached function object can then be executed.

 <a id="org0e6fc54"></a>